sal55/langs/MLang/Modules.md

 This is also an example of a subprogram: user programs only see function names, variables etc from this standard library that are explicitly exported usng `export`.

-So, above example program is now seen to consist of two Subprograms, 'P' and 'mlibx', which is typical for most of my apps.
+So, the above example program is now seen to consist of two Subprograms, 'P' and 'mlibx', which is typical for most of my apps.

 ### Header Modules